 The Silver Way is a defile of diverse sceneries and truly outstanding views from rolling fields through forests and pastures to the green hills of Galicia.
 However, natural beauty is not the only thing worth noting.

 One of the most up-to-date guidebooks you can get your hands on is Walking Guide to the Via de la Plata and the Camino Sanabrés (Second Edition) by Gerald Kelly.
-The book offers detailed information including route descriptions and distances, services and historical sites.
-Moreover, it covers both alternative route endings giving you the option to change your mind on the road as well as the way to Finisterre and Muxía, in case you decide to walk all the way to the ocean.
+The book offers detailed information, including route descriptions and distances, services, and historical sites.
+Moreover, it covers both alternative route endings giving you the option to change your mind on the road and includes the way to Finisterre and Muxía, in case you decide to walk all the way to the ocean.